The sectional curvature of the infinite dimensional manifold of H\"older equilibrium prababilities: Abstract

-It is known that the infinite dimensional manifold $\mathcal{N}$ of H\"older equilibrium probabilities is an analytical manifold and carries a natural Riemannian metric.
+Here we consider the discrete time dynamics described by a transformation $T:M \to M$, where $T$ is either the action of shift $T=\sigma$ on the symbolic space $M=\{1,2,...,d\}^\mathbb{N}$, or, $T$ describes the action of a $d$ to $1$ expanding transformation $T:S^1 \to S^1$ of class $C^{1+\alpha}$ (\,for example $x \to T(x) =d\, x $ (mod $1) $\,), where $M=S^1$ is the unit circle.
+It is known that the infinite-dimensional manifold $\mathcal{N}$ of H\"older equilibrium probabilities is an analytical manifold and carries a natural Riemannian metric.
 Given a certain normalized H\"older potential $A$ denote by $\mu_A \in \mathcal{N}$ the associated equilibrium probability.
-The set of tangent vectors $X$ (a function $X: M \to \mathbb{R}$) to the manifold $\mathcal{N}$ at the point $\mu_A$ coincides with the kernel of the Ruelle operator for the normalized potential $A$.
+The set of tangent vectors $X$ (functions $X: M \to \mathbb{R}$) to the manifold $\mathcal{N}$ at the point $\mu_A$ (a subspace of the Hilbert space $L^2(\mu_A)$) coincides with the kernel of the Ruelle operator for the normalized potential $A$.
 The Riemannian norm $|X|=|X|_A$ of the vector $X$, which is tangent to $\mathcal{N}$ at the point $\mu_A$, is described via the asymptotic variance, that is, satisfies

 $\,\,\,\,\,\,\,\,\,\,\,\,\,|X|^2\,\,= \,\,\langle X, X \rangle \,\,=\,\,\lim_{n \to \infty} \frac{1}{n} \int (\sum_{i=0}^{n-1} X\circ T^i )^2 \,d \mu_A$.